awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 The following are possible solutions for this issue:

 1. Check that your execution role has sufficient permissions to your Amazon S3 bucket\.
-To learn more, see [Amazon MWAA Execution role](mwaa-create-role.md)\.
+To learn more, see [Amazon MWAA execution role](mwaa-create-role.md)\.

 1. Check that the Amazon S3 bucket has *Block Public Access* configured, and *Versioning* enabled\.
 To learn more, see [Create an Amazon S3 bucket for Amazon MWAA](mwaa-s3-bucket.md)\.